Tottenham Court Road: Retail

+Tottenham Court Road at the intersection with New Oxford Street.
+The Dominion Theatre is visible above the bus.

 Tottenham Court Road is a significant shopping street, best known for its high concentration of consumer electronics shops, which range from shops specialising in cables and computer components to those dealing in package computers and audio-video systems.
 Further north there are several furniture shops, including Habitat and Heal's.
 Another well-known store was the furniture maker Maple & Co.

 In the 1950s and 1960s, Tottenham Court Road and a few of the adjoining streets became well known for stores selling Second World War surplus radio and electronics equipment and all kinds of electro-mechanical and radio parts.
 Shops such as Proops Brothers (established in 1946) lined both sides of the road at that time.
 By the 1960s they were also selling Japanese transistor radios, audio mixers and other electronic gadgets.
 Many British-made valve stereos were offered too.

 In the early twenty-first century, the growth of e-commerce has reduced the importance of electronics retailing in the area, and cafes and fashion stores like Primark have become more prevalent.

 Whilst Tottenham Court Road still has some specialist furniture and electronics retailers, it is becoming more of a general business district.
 However, some of the original electronics stores on Tottenham Court Road still trade, such as House of Computers, well-known in the area for offering a range of computers and accessories.